Subscribe today to get 3 free articles per month

 Bayrut

-Báyrūt brings Lebanese heritage to Old Montreal with family legacy in tow.
-Created by siblings inspired by their mother Nunu’s recipes from Mount Lebanon, the restaurant bridges past and present through a menu rooted in memory and craft.
+Created by siblings inspired by their mother Nunu’s recipes from Mount Lebanon, Báyrūt bridges past and present through a menu rooted in Lebanese heritage.
 Traditional dishes like mleheyee—lamb shank over warm bulgur with yogurt-ghee sauce—share the table with refined mezze such as truffled hummus, shish barak dumplings, and smoky freekeh.
 Each plate is built on unprocessed, natural ingredients, served in a space that balances elegance and warmth.
-Less like a concept and more like a return, this one's a contemporary homage to the kitchens that shaped generations.
+Feels less like a concept and more like a return with its contemporary homage to the kitchens that shaped generations.

 RestaurantOld Montreal